rafaco/InAppDevTools/README.md

 ## About this project

 I started this project while I was working on an international flight information app.
-We had a user located in another country with a really nasty bug that we were completely unable to reproduce.
-I send him a special apk that will send us back all their logs on crash.
-We were able to identify the problem straight away.
+We had a user in another country with a nasty bug that we were unable to reproduce.
+I send him a special apk to record their logs and to send them to us on crash.
+We identify the problem straight away just looking at the log.

-Days before I added an overlay to see the logs over our running app and the first info panels... and it became my personal tool for my daily duties as developer.
-I carry on adding more tools and starting to realise that it could be useful for other Android developers as well.
-Few months later, I quit my job to fully focus on this amazing project for a while.
+Days after I added an overlay to see the logs over our activities and the first info panel... and it became my personal tool for my daily duties.
+I carried on adding more tools and I started to realise that it could be useful for other Android developers as well.
+Few months later, I quit my job to fully focus on this project and to make it flexible for other apps.

-I am very excited with the results obtained and I'm looking forward to create a friendly community around this project.
-This is my first open source project so I have a lot to learn.
-Advices and corrections will be more than welcome.
+Year and a half later, I am very excited with the results obtained and I'm looking forward to create a friendly community to push this project to the moon, [join us!](CONTRIBUTING.md).
+Meanwhile, I'm currently searching for job at Madrid, ideally withing an Android team willing to use this tools.
+Check out my [LinkedIn profile](https://linkedin.com/in/rafaco).

 ## Links <a name="links"/>
 - External references: